-Ultimately, Norse mythology presents a worldview that is very, very different from the worldview of modern science or that of monotheistic religions such as Christianity, Judaism, and Islam.
+Ultimately, Norse mythology presents a worldview that is very, very different from the worldview of modern science or that of most modern “world religions.”
 The pre-Christian Germanic religion was animistic, polytheistic, pantheistic, and held a cyclical view of time.

 Who were the Vikings?